 Eligibility

-In order to register to vote, you must be a U.S. citizen and have residency in Colorado at least 22 days prior to Election Day.
+In order to register to vote, you must be a U.S. citizen, have Colorado residency for at least 22 days prior to election day, be at least 15 years old, and not be an incarcerated felon.

 Deadline

-Colorado has same-day voter registration, meaning that you are able to register to vote up until the date of the election (November 2, 2021).
+Colorado has same-day voter registration, meaning that you are able to register to vote up until the date of the election.

 Voter Registration Process

-- Colorado automatically registers eligible individuals to vote through the Department of Motor Vehicles.
+• Colorado automatically registers eligible individuals to vote through the Department of Motor Vehicles.
+If you miss the voter registration deadlines, you can still register in person at your polling locations on Election Day.

 Questions?
 Contact us here.